CIS-OrgTest/support/Support Request.md

 ####Step 4
-#####Select the Repository you would like to request support for from your list of repositories or search for it in the search bar
+#####Select the Support Repository.
+You can select the Support repo from your list of repositories or search for it in the search bar.

 ![Select repository](https://raw.githubusercontent.com/BAH-CIS/Test/master/Images/Support%20Request/Support%20Step%204.png)